IBM/solsa/README.md

 ## Local Setup

-1. Configure access to the Kubernetes cluster (`KUBECONFIG`).
+1. Configure `kubectl` to access your Kubernetes cluster(s).

-2. Login to the IBM container registry.
+2. Login to the IBM container registry if any of your clusters are IKS clusters.

 3. Create a `.solsa.yaml` file in you home directory that describes each Kubernetes cluster for which you want SolSA to generate a Kustomize overlay.
-   The example file below defines three deployment environments, a local dev environment, an IKS cluster, a Knative cluster.
+   The example file below defines two deployment environments, a local dev environment that uses a NodePort ingress and an IKS cluster.
    ```yaml
    clusters:
    - name: 'localdev'